HeIIoween/FLHook-And-88-Flak-m0tah/FLHook/trunk/readme.txt

 - Fixed unicode socket bug.
 The received bytes were not converted into a wstring correctly. (thanks to Cannon)
 - Items in the [AutoMarkItems] list will only be marked if they spawn within the "square of player disappear distance in MP" offset
 - Added equipment damage redirection, see [EquipmentRedirectDamage] in items.ini.
+- Added /tag player command for changing affiliation.
+- /ignoreuniverse can now be controlled with the rest of the ignore commands using the [UserCommands]->Ignore setting.

 1.6.5 (unofficial)
 - Fixed getting account dir failing on some computers (http://the-starport.net/f/index.php?topic=853.0)